TITLE L

 Section 483-B:15

 483-B:15 Gifts, Grants and Donations. – The department is authorized to solicit, receive, and expend any gifts, grants, or donations made for the purposes of this chapter.
-Gifts of land or easements shall be assigned to the department of resources and economic development for management or assignment to another state agency or other public body, as appropriate.
+Gifts of land or easements shall be assigned to the department of natural and cultural resources for management or assignment to another state agency or other public body, as appropriate.

 Section 483-B:16

-483-B:16 Assistance to Municipalities; Office of State Planning and Energy Programs. – The office of energy and planning may assist municipalities with the implementation of local ordinances under this chapter, upon the request of an individual municipality.
+483-B:16 Assistance to Municipalities; Office of State Planning and Energy Programs. – The office of planning and development may assist municipalities with the implementation of local ordinances under this chapter, upon the request of an individual municipality.

 Section 483-B:17